 Fish oil is a great omega-3 source.
 But, omega-3 supplements from algae are even better!

-What foods are rich in omega-3s?
+Plant-based foods rich in omega-3s

 Flaxseed oil is the richest vegan food in omega-3s.
 Also, chia seeds, walnuts, hemp seeds, and canola oil are high in omega-3s!